Walter Trohan: "Washington Report"

 From 1951 to 1968, Trohan also filed a radio broadcast, "Washington Report."
 In 1959, he accompanied US President Dwight Eisenhower on a three-continent tour.

 In 1969, he retired from his position as Washington bureau chief and, on December 31, 1971, from his radio and column.

 Richard Nixon

 Trohan was a long-time "intimate journalist friend" of Richard Nixon.
 In 1953, he wrote Nixon (then the vice president) a letter that warned him against U.S. Senator Joseph McCarthy.

-Personal
+Personal life

 Around 1929, Trohan married Carol Rowland.
 They had two daughters and a son.

 Trohan was president of the White House Correspondents' Association in 1937-1938 and the Gridiron Club in 1967.

 Trohan was anti-Semitic.
 For instance, in 1950, he wrote an article that accused US Senator Herbert H. Lehman, Supreme Court Justice Felix Frankfurter, and US Treasury Secretary Henry Morgenthau Jr. were part of an alleged "secret super-Government of Jews in Washington."

 Trohan and his wife lived in County Clare, Ireland, from 1971 to 1978 and then returned to live in Columbia, Maryland.